vmgwembere/allseasons/README.md

 Tourists can Find tourist attractions,Find accommodation.

-## UXD

 ### strategy

    a destination island that is known for year round good weather a haven for those seeking a break.
-By using the google maps API  users can have a visual on where the island is and how easy it is to access. (this is a fictional island)
+By using the google maps API  users
+    can have a visual on where the island is and how easy it is to access. (this is a fictional island)

 ## ux